Space Battleship Yamato: Pachinko games

+Space Battleship Yamato: Voyagers of Tomorrow

+Space Battleship Yamato: Voyagers of Tomorrow is a browser game on the G123 platform based on the remake series and released in 2023.

 Merchandise

 Due to its extensive financial success, Space Battleship Yamato has since its release seen a long line of merchandise.

 Starting in 1974, many Yamato-themed products have been sold, including clothing, tableware, stationery, and models of the characters, with the Cosmo Tigers and Yamato itself receiving particular attention.
 Additionally, models of Dessler's fleet were available, and at the time it was uncommon for the villain's ships or mecha to be sold.
 Bandai was responsible for most of the merchandising, and their choice to sponsor Space Battleship Yamato at such an early stage of its production is considered influential in the company's financial success.

 Bandai produced an extensive number of models of the Yamato, in a variety of sizes, the largest, and most elaborate one being a 70 cm (27.5 inch) model released in 2007.
 The ship comes with a remote control, designed to look like the Wave-Motion Gun's pistol grip, with which the Yamato's shutters, main and auxiliary guns, pulse lasers, and Wave-Motion Gun can all be interacted with.
 The ship was sold for ¥47,250 ($450).